apogiatzis/fluence-ether-dex-price/README.md

 An open source Fluence powrered service that searches Ethereum decentralized exchanges to find the best Ethereum pair prices.
 The frontend makes use of a `curl` [Fluence service](services/curl) written in Rust to fetch ether prices from an [Airswap microservice](https://ethereum-dex-prices-service.production.airswap.io/).

+A live version of this website using testnet is deployed at: https://amazing-heyrovsky-476eda.netlify.app/

 ![preview](./_images/screenshot.png)

 ## Get Started